Understanding the Section 199A Business Income Deduction

-This tax year has brought many changes, one of which is the new 199A deduction, or pass-though deduction.
-The purpose of this deduction is to provide some relief to small businesses by allowing the deduction of as much as 20% of income.
+The purpose of Section 199A deduction or Pass-through deduction is to provide some relief to small businesses by allowing the deduction of as much as 20% of income.
 This article will provide you with an overview of this deduction, and some watch-outs in claiming it.

-This deduction gives businesses with pass-through income - S corporations, sole proprietorships, some rentals, and non-publicly traded partnerships - the ability to deduct as much as 20% of qualified business income, or QBI.
-This provision of the new tax law is meant to provide some relief to small businesses who did not benefit from the cut to the corporate rate.
+This newly passed qualified business income deduction gives businesses with pass-through income - S corporations, sole proprietorships, some rentals, and non-publicly traded partnerships (PTP) - the ability to deduct as much as 20% of qualified business income, or QBI.
+This provision of the tax law is meant to provide some relief to small businesses that did not benefit from the cut to the corporate rate.

 The deduction is the least of: